Articles Posted in Gas-Fueled Fire Injuries

 by

-According to the Consumer Product Safety Commission, General Electric has agreed to pay a $3.5 million civil penalty due to their failure to report an unreasonable risk of serious injury caused by defective ranges and dishwashers.
+According to the Consumer Product Safety Commission, General Electric has agreed to pay a $3.5 million civil penalty for failing to report an unreasonable risk of serious injury caused by defective ranges and dishwashers.

 Reports show that the connector in the range’s wire harness can overheat and cause a fire, which could lead to serious burn injuries.
 In addition, various models of dishwashers were recalled because of similar fire hazards.
 The CPSC said the dishwashers could short circuit when condensation builds up on the control board.

-6884568558_06fb98ba6d_zStandard CPSC policy requires manufacturers, distributors and retailers to report any findings related to a potential safety hazard or defect to the CPSC immediately.
-Generally, all information regarding possible risks or dangers should be reported within 24 hours of obtaining the information.
+6884568558_06fb98ba6d_zStandard CPSC policy requires manufacturers, distributors, and retailers to report any findings related to a potential safety hazard or defect to the CPSC immediately.
+All information regarding potential risks or dangers should be reported within 24 hours of obtaining it.

-GE was apparently aware of this hazard dating all the way back to 2004.
-GE also failed to report the fire hazards that were found in Profile and Monogram Dishwashers that were sold between July 2003 and October 2010.
-GE recalled 174,000 units in 2010, but knew of several incidents reports dating back to 2007.
+GE was apparently aware of this hazard dating back to 2004.
+GE also failed to report the fire hazards found in Profile and Monogram Dishwashers sold between July 2003 and October 2010.
+GE recalled 174,000 units in 2010 but knew of several incident reports dating back to 2007.

-In addition to the payment of $3.5 million, GE has also agreed to a compliance program as part of the settlement.
-The compliance program will be set up to ensure that the Consumer Product Safety Act is being met as well as various protocols, including:
+Besides the payment of $3.5 million, GE has also agreed to a compliance program as part of the settlement.
+The compliance program will be set up to ensure that the Consumer Product Safety Act is being met, as well as various protocols, including:

 • Written standards and policies